CUBRID/cubrid-manual/en/security.rst

 **Backup Key File**

 The backup volume contains the key file by default.
-If the backup volume including the key file is leaked, it means the master key is also leaked, so there may be a security problem though the data in the volume is encrypted.
+If the backup volume, including the key file, is leaked, meaning the master key is also leaked.
+There may be a security problem even though the data in the volume is encrypted.
 To prevent this, you can backup the key file separately by using the **\\-\\-separate-keys** option.
-However, in the case of separating the key file, it must be managed carefully not to lose the key file for database restore.
+However, in the case of separating the key file, it must be managed carefully to prevent losing the key file for database restore.
 The separated backup key file is created in the same directory path as the backup volume and has the name **<database_name>_bk<backup_level>_keys**.

 .. code-block:: bash